 - Alex Jones went way out of bounds with his nonsense.
 Imagine being the parents of one of these murdered children and having to deal with this person spreading a fake story about how it was all a hoax.
 And then imagine being attacked and sued by that person repeatedly.
 Put yourself in their shoes and ask yourself if this is in any way defensible.
 It is not.
 And let’s be clear – Jones didn’t just spread lies about these parents.
 He is accused of defamation, inciting violence and pushed them into hiding – all this because their children were murdered and he had a political narrative to sell.
 This is so far beyond basic human decency and freedom of speech.
 I don’t care if you’re a Liberal, Conservative or Independent.
 This behavior can never be defended.
 I feel such a deep pain for these parents that it makes my blood boil.

 - These are private platforms that open their doors to all of us.
 People and companies who host public websites are opening their private property up to everyone else.
-For instance, I used to host comments and a forum here.
-Yes, I actually paid thousands of dollars a year to let total strangers comment on my property.
-It was nice for a while.
-And then the adults couldn’t behave themselves and I had to shut the comments down because I couldn’t stand playing Internet Police.
-When I would threaten to censor people they would go nuts.
+For instance, I host a forum here.
+Yes, I actually pay thousands of dollars a year to let total strangers comment on my property.
+It’s great to get feedback and allow mature adults to interact in informative discussions here.
+But people don’t always behave and when I would threaten to censor people they would go nuts.
 Imagine that – I had invited them into my property, they pissed on my carpet and then they got upset when I told them they couldn’t piss on my carpet.
 Think about that for a second and how incredibly illogical it is.
 It’s as if the people and businesses who own their own property have no right to control what people can or cannot do to their own property because those other people think free speech gives them the right to abuse that property.
 What an incredible contradiction all done in the name of the Constitution….It makes my head spin.¹

 Anyhow, these are two separate points.
 The second one is debatable to some degree.² Yes, Facebook and companies like them aren’t just private platforms.
 They dominate public information in many ways.
 Still, if they are monopolies then maybe the government needs to be involved.
 Personally, I don’t think they’re monopolies and I don’t like the idea of the government telling private companies who they can do business with.
 I think there are more than enough platforms for people to voice their opinions on and the Internet is more democratized than it’s ever been.
 If you have good content then people will find it whether it’s on Facebook or YouTube or Pragcap.